 To clean your cable connecter, carefully use a cotton tip to apply a bit of rubbing alcohol (99% and above is recommended) onto the connector.
 Then using a toothpick, gently clean the dirt and corrosion off.
 Be careful not scrape off any of the gold connectors.
 Then get a dry cloth or another cotton tip to wipe and dry off the connector.

 To clean your charging port, first turn off your phone before starting.
 Carefully use a sharp object to gently scoop out any debris that may be inside.
 Note that you should do this at your own risk and be careful not to damage any connectors inside the phone.
+Try not to use a metal object unless you're confident.

 If you're not confident in cleaning your own accessories or charging port, pop into one our stores and our friendly technicians will help you with the problem.
 Find your nearest store here.